alang76/dsmr-metrics/README.md

 Note: the manufacturer specific stuff (mainly the telegram header) probably needs to be less picky.

-Mainly used as a learning vehicle for getting acquinted with these libraries:
+Mainly used as a learning vehicle for getting acquainted with these libraries:

 * [Polysemy](https://hackage.haskell.org/package/polysemy) as the effect system
 * [Hedgehog](https://hackage.haskell.org/package/hedgehog) as the property based testing tool